-Using the factory setting of AUTO the 425SX can automatically adjust the depth range depending on the depth of the water.
-The unit tries to maintain the bottom depiction about /3 down the total range (for example, in 6 m (20') of water, the 0-10m (0-30') range would be selected).
+The 150SX automatically adjusts the depth range depending on the depth of the water.
+The unit tries to maintain the bottom depiction about % down the total range (for example, in 20' (6m) of water, the 0-30' (0-10m) range would be selected).
 This provides the best display resolution and therefore the best target separation possible.